Jake Burger Player Props: White Sox vs. Dodgers

 Jake Burger At The Plate

-- Burger has nine doubles, a triple, 13 home runs and eight walks while batting .250.
+- Burger is batting .245 with nine doubles, a triple, 13 home runs and eight walks.

-- In 17 games this year (35.4%), Burger has picked up an RBI, and in 10 of those games (20.8%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- In 34.7% of his games this year, Burger has tallied at least one RBI.
+In 10 of those games (20.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.